Cleopatra Tawo: Career

 Tawo was trained as a lawyer before venturing into radio broadcasting in 2000.
 Her first professional employment as a radio host was at Silverbird's Rhythm FM 93.7 in Port Harcourt.
 There, she hosted several shows including Morning Drive, Afternoon Drive, Sunday at the Rhythm and Midnight Caller.
 She was later employed at Planet FM 101.1 Uyo, where she hosted shows like Daybreak on Planet and AutoMania.
 Tawo was also the station's Head Of Programmes.

 Legal issues

 On 19 December 2005, she was arrested along with colleague Klem Ofuokwu by agents of the State Security Service (SSS).
 They were charged with airing fabricated news about a bridge failure on Rhythm 93.7 FM Port Harcourt.
 Rivers State Attorney General Henry Ajumogobia withdrew the charges on 2 February 2006.
 They had been detained for two weeks before being released on bail.

 Death

 During late November 2017, Tawo began suffering from a respiratory illness and was admitted to a hospital.
 On 1 December 2017, she died at the University of Uyo Teaching Hospital.
 Tawo was admitted to UUTH's emergency intensive care unit.
-Prior to her demise, she had posted a status update on her facebook account that "[she] had a respiratory challenge, I’m responding to treatment.
+Prior to her death, she had posted a status update on her facebook account that "[she] had a respiratory challenge, I’m responding to treatment.
 I’ll be out soon.
 Thnx for your kind prayers".